Clever Laziness

 And it’s not just about creating tools for the sake of it.
 We’ve got to consider who we’re building for.
 Shew uses the example of the US Customs and Border Protection app for asylum seekers to show how a single-pathway approach can fail those who need it the most.

-Shew’s article, in essence, is a rallying cry for a more inclusive future, a future that is ‘disabled’ not in the sense of being impaired, but in being different and inclusive.
+Shew’s article, in essence, is a rallying cry for a more inclusive future, a future that is ‘disabled’ not in the sense of being impaired but in being different and inclusive.
 It’s about embracing all the different ways of sensing, processing, moving, understanding, and communicating.

 See Also